About free trade agreements (FTAs)

 How many free trade agreements does Australia have?

-Australia has fourteen free trade agreements in force.
+Australia has fifteen free trade agreements in force.
 For more information on Australia's free trade agreements, refer to Australia's free trade agreements (FTAs).

 What are the benefits of free trade agreements?